DHHS Food Distribution

 6) By policy, only Nebraska Food Distribution Program staff may approve substitutions.

 7) Occasionally DHHS will issue fair share allocations of donated foods.
 Do not refuse delivery of fair share allocations.
 You will be charged for every delivery or attempted delivery made by the contractor.
-You may re-donate USDA foods to other recipient agencies or charities without prior state approval.
+You may re-donate USDA foods to other recipient agencies or food pantries without prior state approval.

 The Thompson Company, LLC